johnseekins/ice_detention_scraper/README.md

 that have simpler names, like the county name instead of `county + detention center`).
 Use the debug mode to see what it is doing.
 * ICE scraping is not robustly tested.
 The image URL extraction needs some work. (should be able to get the detention center image URLs.)
-* OSM enrichment submits to OSM Nominatim API search with an extra comma between address number and street name.
 * The user-agent for running ice.gov scrape web requests calls itself `'User-Agent': 'ICE-Facilities-Research/1.0 (Educational Research Purpose)'`.
-You can change this in scraper.py and enricher.py.
+You can change this in `utils.py`.
 * It tells some pretty inaccurate percentages in the final summary - a lot of false positives, the Wikipedia debug percent seems wrong.
 * The remote query rate limiting is (I think) done in series but would go faster with parallel/async processing.